corgian-standard/corgian-standard.github.io/data/software-engineering/git.md

 ## Stop using Git CLI, use Git GUI (STASH)

 This upsets a lot of people.
 Using Git CLI is not necessary and often too cumbersome.
-For a simple example, people using Git CLI is highly unlikely to use Git `STAGE`.
+For a simple example, people using Git CLI highly unlikely used Git `STAGE`.
 Yes, Git `STAGE`.
-If you haven't heard of it, you likely already fall pray to Git CLI.
+If you haven't heard of it, you likely already fall pray to Git CLI mindset.
 Git `STAGE` is one of the most important feature that anyone should use every time they make a git commit.
 For example, if you are testing 30 lines of code changes and discovered a typo or a poorly phrased comment on the same file, you can `STAGE` that single line of fix instead of adding other 30 lines of code in the git commit.
 The same thing can be achieved using Git CLI, but it is so cumbersome, most people ignored it.
-Too many times I have seen too many Jr developers committing `accidental changes` because they didn't use `STAGE`.
+Too many times I have seen Jr developers committing `accidental changes` because they didn't use `STAGE`.
 Obviously people makes mistakes, but their frequency of `accidental changes` is a lot higher when not using `STAGE`.

 ## Stop using advanced Git commands such as Rebase